Splunk Enterprise Release Notes

 • OpenSSL version 3.0 support: Splunk Enterprise version 10.0 brings support for OpenSSL version 3.0, which replaces the deprecated OpenSSL version 1.0.2.
 Additionally, the software is bound to version 3.9 of the Python runtime environment for secure connections to services and APIs.

-• Expanded SPL support for standard mode searches in Federated Search for Splunk: Support has been added for the following commands in standard mode federated searches for Federated Search for Splunk: mcollect sendalert sendemail These commands can now run locally on the federated search head.
-See SPL commands that run on the federated search head in standard mode.
+• Expanded SPL support for standard mode searches in Federated Search for Splunk: Support has been added for the following commands in standard mode federated searches for Federated Search for Splunk: mcollect, sendalert, sendemail.

 • Dashboard Studio enhancements: See What's new in Dashboard Studio.

-• Bulk Data Move: Bulk Data Move allows Splunk Enterprise users to efficiently reorganize indexes and move data between them using specific search criteria.
-Easily reclaim storage and manage sensitive information with precision, avoiding the friction of full index removal.
-Available for Standalone (single instance) deployments only.
-See Split indexed data in the Manage Indexes and Indexer Clusters manual.
+• Bulk Data Move: Allows users to efficiently reorganize indexes and move data between them using specific search criteria.
+Available for Standalone deployments only.

-• Preview observability data in the Search app: In a new Related Content panel, you can see previews of Splunk Observability Cloud data and context that are related to an event you are investigating in the Search & Reporting application.
-See Preview observability data in the Related Content panel.
+• Preview observability data in the Search app: See previews of Splunk Observability Cloud data related to events in the Search & Reporting application.

 • Jun 5, 2025